Charities and not-for-profit in East Anglia

 Medical Research Council

-- Establishment of National Oceanography Centre as an independent charity.
+- Advised on the establishment of the National Oceanography Centre as an independent body and registered charity.

 Other key lawyers: